ronkeizer/nonmem_examples/readme.md

 NONMEM example models
 =====================

-Uses primarily for workshops and to play around with NONMEM features.
-Dataset are simulated.
+PK models and datasets.
+Primarily intended for workshops and for playing round with NONMEM features.

+- Hands_onA: PK dataset with covariates
+- Hands_onB: PK dataset with covariates